 We periodically issue stock options to officers, directors, employees and consultants for services rendered.
 Such issuances vest and expire according to terms established at the issuance date.
 Stock-based payments to officers, directors and employees, including grants of employee stock options, are recognized in the financial statements based on their fair values.
 Stock option grants, which are generally time vested, are measured at the grant date fair value and charged to operations on a straight-line basis over the vesting period.
-We estimate the grant date fair value of stock options, using the Black-Scholes option-pricing model on a straight-line basis over the requisite service period of the award.
+We estimate the grant date fair value of stock options, using the Black-Scholes option-pricing model.

 The Black-Scholes option-pricing model requires the use of highly subjective assumptions which determine the fair value of stock-based awards.
 The assumptions used in our option-pricing model represent management's best estimates.
 These estimates are complex, involve a number of variables, uncertainties and assumptions and the application of management's judgment, so that they are inherently subjective.
 If factors change and different assumptions are used, our stock-based compensation expense could be materially different in the future.
-These assumptions are estimated as follows: